Mephisto (Marvel Comics): Publication history

 Inspired by Mephistopheles of the Faust legend, he was introduced into Marvel comics by writer Stan Lee and penciler John Buscema, Mephisto debuted in Silver Surfer #3 (cover dated Dec.
 1968), and was established as a perennial foe for the cosmic hero, also appearing in Silver Surfer #8–9 (Sept.–Oct.
-1969) and 16–17 (May – June 1970).
+1969) and 16–17 (May–June 1970).

 Author Mike Conroy has described Mephisto as "the tempter who could offer the endlessly soul-tormented Silver Surfer the world, even dangling the Surfer's off-limits long-distance lover in front of him.
 As always the case with Lee's heroes, the Surfer's goodness and nobility won out, but Mephisto was only stymied, not defeated, and the pattern was set."

-Mephisto went on to become a foe for the Norse god Thor in Thor #180–181 (Sept. – Oct.
+Mephisto went on to become a foe for the Norse god Thor in Thor #180–181 (Sept.–Oct.
 1970), Astonishing Tales #8 (Oct.
-1971) and Thor #204–205 (Oct. – Nov.
+1971) and Thor #204–205 (Oct.–Nov.
 1972).
 He was later revealed to be the being to whom Johnny Blaze had sold his soul to and thus had been cursed to become the Ghost Rider, in a retcon that placed him in the role originally played by Satan.
 This was later retconned back to Satan, though Mephisto's influence is still felt in the 1990s by the Danny Ketch Ghost Rider.

 Other appearances included posing as Satan in Marvel Spotlight #5 (Aug.
-1972); tormenting the titular superhero team in Fantastic Four #155–157 (Feb. – April 1975) and Thor #310 (Aug.
+1972); tormenting the titular superhero team in Fantastic Four #155–157 (Feb.–April 1975) and Thor #310 (Aug.
 1981) and 325 (Nov.
 1982).
 Mephisto also guest-starred in two miniseries: The Vision and the Scarlet Witch (vol. 2) #1–12 (Oct.
-1985 – Sept.
-1986) and Secret Wars II #1-9 (July 1985 – March 1986), before starring in the self-titled miniseries Mephisto vs. #1–4 (April – July 1987), battling four of Marvel's super-teams.
+1985–Sept.
+1986) and Secret Wars II #1-9 (July 1985 – March 1986), before starring in the self-titled miniseries Mephisto vs. #1–4 (April–July 1987), battling four of Marvel's super-teams.
 The miniseries was penciled by co-creator Buscema.

-In Daredevil #266 (May 1989), penciler John Romita, Jr. redesigned the character, re-imagining him as a bloated, naked creature with short, vaguely frog-like legs and a demonic-looking head.
-Romita explained, "I couldn’t see the Devil with tights and a cape."
+In Daredevil #266 (May 1989), penciler John Romita, Jr. redesigned the character, reimagining him as a bloated, naked creature with short, vaguely frog-like legs and a demonic-looking head.
+Romita explained "I couldn't see the Devil with tights and a cape."
 Subsequent portrayals have varied between Mephisto's original appearance and the Romita redesign.

-Mephisto continued to torment the Scarlet Witch in Avengers West Coast #51–52 (Nov. – Dec.
+Mephisto continued to torment the Scarlet Witch in Avengers West Coast #51–52 (Nov.–Dec.
 1989); created a new adversary for the Marvel heroes in Daredevil #270 (Sept.
-1989); and appeared in Marvel Graphic Novel No. 49 - Doctor Strange and Doctor Doom: Triumph and Torment (1989).
+1989); and appeared in Marvel Graphic Novel No. 49 Doctor Strange and Doctor Doom: Triumph and Torment (1989).
 Additionally, he was featured prominently in the One More Day story line in The Amazing Spider-Man #544; Friendly Neighborhood Spider-Man #24; The Sensational Spider-Man (vol. 2) #41 and The Amazing Spider-Man #545 (Oct.
 2007–Jan.
-2008).
+2008), rising to becoming the ultimate adversary of Spider-Man, making deals with Peter Parker, Norman Osborn, Otto Octavius, and Miles Morales.

 In 2009, Mephisto was ranked #48 on IGN's list of Greatest Comic Book Villains of All Time.